Murfreesboro Power of Attorney Lawyers

 What Is a Power of Attorney?

-If you are unable to act on your behalf, a power of attorney allows a trusted agent to act for you.
+If you are unable to act on your own behalf, a power of attorney allows a trusted agent to act for you.
 This legal document ensures your wishes are carried out when you cannot carry them out yourself.

 A power of attorney in Tennessee takes several forms, including durable, health care, and financial powers.
 Each type serves a specific purpose, such as managing bank accounts, handling property, or making health care decisions if you are unable to communicate your wishes.
 In Murfreesboro, families often establish these documents before planned surgeries or travel, which helps maintain continuity for personal and business matters.
 Tennessee law requires an agent to act honestly and in your best interest, adding an extra layer of protection for your important decisions.